 April 14, 1814: Madison signs a bill authorizing the repeal of the Embargo and Non-Importation Acts.

-August 24-25, 1814: The British Troops march into Washington D.C. and set the fire to the White House and all other government buildings, many homes, and the office of the National Intelligencer.
-Secretary of War John Armstrong burns the naval yard to assure that it does not fall into British hands.
+August 24-25, 1814: The British Troops march into Washington D.C. and set fire to the White House and all other government buildings, many homes, and the office of the National Intelligencer.
+Secretary of War John Armstrong burns the naval yard to ensure that it did not fall into British hands.

 September 11, 1814: American naval forces defeat a British fleet at the Battle of Lake Champlain.
-The victory gives America control over the Lake Champlain waterway.
+The victory gave America control over the Lake Champlain waterway.

 November 7, 1814: General Andrew Jackson captures the settlement of Pensacola.

-December 15 – January 5, 1814: The Hartford Convention meets when many anti-war Federalists from New England met.
+December 15 - January 5, 1814: The Hartford Convention meets when many anti-war Federalists from New England met.
 During the convention, they talked about changing the language in the Constitution and possibly seceding from the United States.
-After the Treaty of Ghent was signed it caused the Federalists to be discredited and the Hartford Convention to never gain any influence.
+After the Treaty of Ghent was signed, it caused the Federalists to be discredited, and the Hartford Convention never gained any influence.

-December 24, 1814: The Treaty of Ghent ends the war and resets the U.S. and Canadian border.
+December 24, 1814: The Treaty of Ghent ends the war and reset the U.S. and Canadian border.
 It does not deal with the issues that started the war.